rootslab/spade/Readme.md

 ```

 > __NOTE__:
->  - becnhmarks need a running __Redis__ server instance, with default configuration.
+>  - benchmarks need a running __Redis__ server instance, with default configuration.
 >  - to switch to the faster __hiredis__ native parser, install **_devDependencies_** .

 ----------------------------------------------------------------------------------------------